 Margazhi Season Is Our Yearly Celebration Of All Things Carnatic

 Being the seat of Carnatic music in the south, Carnatic musicians from all over come to Chennai to perform music and sing.
 To give you a sense of how big this is, it is the largest musical event in the world with over 1500 individual performances over the course of the festival.
 The cool thing about it is that it happens all across the city, with kutcheris (musical performances) happening across different sabhas (venues for musical performances), so the best way to experience it is to find a sabha near you to check out.
 Alternatively, you can check out the biggest one, the Madras Music Academy for jaw-dropping auditory experiences.
 There’s also amazing South Indian food at all such events, so don’t forget to take time to eat after!

 Our Best Food Is Served At Roadside Joints

 Street food in Chennai is where the culinary treasure chest is at.
-From coconut water being sold by roadside vendors at INR 25, to amazing mutton kola urundais (mutton kheema fritters) at INR 30 from the Trouser Anna Kadai in Mandaveli, to local sundal (chickpeas) at the beach you’ve got a whole range of cuisines available to you.
+From coconut water being sold by roadside vendors for INR 25, and amazing mutton kola urundais (mutton kheema fritters) at INR 30 from the Trouser Anna Kadai in Mandaveli, to local sundal (chickpeas) at the beach, you’ve got a whole range of cuisines available to you.
 Good places to try street food are around the busiest parts of the city, i.e. both beaches, T Nagar, Mandaveli and Mylapore.